mattmaniak/fiflo/README.md

 fiflo
 ```

-or better read the  manual...
+or better, read the manual...
 ```
 man fiflo
 ```